How a 90-second documentary changed a filmmaker's career

 Young filmmaker Daniel Simpkins stands holding a pile of boxed Canon equipment, standing next to host Alex Zane who is presenting him with his Grand Prize award in the Canon Stories in Motion Young Filmmakers Competition.

-Daniel received the Grand Prize in the Canon Stories in Motion Young Filmmakers Competition at a special ceremony held at the Everyman Theatre in London.
+Daniel received the Grand Prize in the Canon Stories in Motion Young Filmmakers Competition at a special ceremony held at the Everyman Theatre in London in 2023.
 "Even though I sometimes suffer with anxiety, I'm incredibly driven," he says.
 "Being able to make something for myself was a huge release of creativity and tension in a way, because I've gone and done it."
 Daniel is shown here collecting his award and prize from host Alex Zane. © Fran Hales

 Farm Life and competition success